Jakob Goldschmidt

 Jakob Goldschmidt (also Jacob Goldschmidt; born 31 December 1882 in Eldagsen; died 23 September 1955 in New York) was a German-Jewish banker.

 Career

 Goldschmidt studied banking from H. Oppenheimer in Hanover.
-In 1907 he worked at the National Bank in Berlin.
-In 1909 Goldschmidt founded the private bank Schwarz.
+In 1907, he worked at the Nationalbank für Deutschland in Berlin.
+In 1909, Goldschmidt founded the private bank Schwarz.
 Goldschmidt held up to 123 supervisory board mandates, including in Ufa, founded in 1917, and IG Farben (1931–1932).

 Art Collector

-Goldschmidt's extensive art collection, which was auctioned off by the Nazis in the 1940s, has been the subject of restitution claims.